ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch23.md

 refer to the differences between the distribution of data on which a model was trained and the distribution of data it encounters in the real world.
-Often, these changes can lead to significant drops in model performance because the modelâ€™s predictions are no longer accurate.
+Often, these changes can lead to significant drops in model performance because the model's predictions are no longer accurate.

 There are several types of distribution shifts, some of which are more problematic than others.
 The most common are covariate shift, concept